 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), MONDAY, JUNE 10, 2013

-Editor’s Note: This work was supported by grants from the National Institutes of Health, the Department of Defense and the Prostate Cancer Foundation.
+Editor’s Note: An author made a conflict of interest disclosure.
+This work was supported by grants from the National Institute on Aging, the National Institute of Nursing Research and other sources.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding andsupport, etc.

-Editor’s Note: This author is supported in part by a grant from the National Institutes of Health.
-Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding andsupport, etc. An audio podcast with Drs.
-Richman and Freedland will be available on the JAMA Internal Medicine website when the embargo lifts.
+Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding andsupport, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email firstname.lastname@example.org.